Inpatient Drug Rehab in Battle Creek, Michigan

 From the moment you begin to the moment you arrive at the detox center, you will be closely monitored and cared for by medical staff to ensure your physical and psychological wellbeing during this time.
 A team of mental health and medical professionals will be able to:

 - Provide support for psychological symptoms that may develop

-Detoxing can be dangerous, especially if you are dependent on alcohol or benzodiazepines (e.g. Ativan, Klonopin, Valium).
+Detoxing from drugs can be dangerous, especially if you are dependent on barbiturates or benzodiazepines (e.g. Ativan, Klonopin, Valium).
 This is due to the fact that some withdrawal symptoms associated are life-threatening.
 Being in detox at this time can help prevent these symptoms from occurring.

 If you are dependent on opioids like heroin, oxycodone, or fentanyl, you can begin medication-assisted treatment while in detox.
 Part of this treatment approach involves being prescribed lesser-strength, opioid-based prescription medications to ease withdrawal symptoms and cravings.

-Regardless of attendance to inpatient drug rehab in detox or in therapy, involvement in this type of care can be extremely beneficial.
+Regardless of whether you’re attending a residential program or just outpatient therapy sessions, involvement in this type of medical care can be extremely beneficial.

 Benefits of Inpatient Drug Rehab

 If inpatient drug rehab is the best level of professional addiction treatment for you, then you stand to benefit a great deal.

 Enrollment in an inpatient addiction treatment program guarantees you: